precor/web-api-bridge/README.md

 [webapp-library](https://precor.github.io/web-api-bridge/examples/webapp-library/DEMO.html) extends the [react-multi](https://precor.github.io/web-api-bridge/examples/react-multi/DEMO.html) example by creating a functional library abstraction over the bridge for the web app iframes.
 It also demonstrates mulitiple apis per window and dynamic additions of apis after the iframe based web apps are loaded.

+[react-native](https://github.com/precor/web-api-bridge/tree/master/examples/react-native) is a simple react implementation of an API between a react-native application and a web application loaded as a webview.

 ## Gotchas

 - If you need to send a message from an app that loads a webview or an iframe, e.g. from a React Native app or a window parent, before receiving from that app then wait for the load to complete, e.g. `onLoad` callback to send that initial message.